-The FIM Circuit Inspector can suspend a homologation licence in the following cases:
+The FIM Representative of the FIM CCR Circuits Homologation Committee can suspend a homologation licence in the following cases:

-- Failing to comply with the FIM requests for improvement of the permanent safety measures. - Failure to report any modifications affecting the existing homologation license. - Any deterioration that affects any of the elements in existing homologation license. - Insufficient maintenance of the circuit
+- Failing to comply with the FIM requests for improvement of the permanent safety measures. - Failure to report any modifications affecting the existing homologation license. - Any deterioration that affects any of the elements in the existing homologation license. - Insufficient maintenance of the circuit